Free Delivery on All Orders!

 Pretty Pea Appetite powder also contains a blend of 4 types of fibres, Glucomannan, Sugar Beet Fibre, prebiotic fibre Inulin and Psyllium Husk along with probiotics and digestive support L-Glutamine and digestive herbals

-As with all supplements and changing your diet, its advisable to consult a healthcare provider first.
+As with taking any supplements and changing your diet, its advisable to consult a healthcare provider first.

 fibre supplements